jspuerto/Puerto-Lab-Activity-3/README.md

 # Pathfinding Visualizer

-A beautiful interactive pathfinding visualizer that demonstrates Dijkstra's algorithm with real-time animation on a customizable grid.
+An interactive pathfinding visualizer that demonstrates Dijkstra's algorithm with real-time animation on a customizable grid.

 ## Features